open-telemetry/opentelemetry-collector-contrib/receiver/mongodbreceiver/README.md

 - `replica_set`: If the deployment of MongoDB is a replica set then this allows users to specify the replica set name which allows for autodiscovery of other nodes in the replica set.
 - `timeout`: (default = `1m`) The timeout of running commands against mongo.
 - `tls`: (defaults defined [here](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configtls/README.md)): TLS control.
 By default insecure settings are rejected and certificate verification is on.
+- `direct_connection`: If true, then the driver will not try to autodiscover other nodes, and perform instead a direct connection o the host.

 ### Example Configuration